ItsExalter/Voting-Backend/README.md

 ```

 ## Initializing the Admin User
-To initialize the admin user in MongoDB, use the following query in MongoDB Shell:
+To initialize the admin user in MongoDB, use the following query in MongoDB Shell (in MongoDB Compass):
 ``` sh
 use voting-app